jwiegley/johnwiegley/drafts/drafts.md

 kept from view -- hidden by their own transcendent glory.
 I've tried my best to translate it in a way that, as an English speaker, conveys how I feel when reciting it in Persian.

-# Text

-When the words of love
-first reached me
-I did as trained to do:
-I made my being
-into a glass,
-so to capture as many
-of those drops of grace
-as I might.

-Not realizing
-that as a young plant
-I'm meant for those words
-to flow through me and past me into the soil beneath so only to perceive their nourishment after.

 # Chastity